chirag1912/CMPE_282Project/README.md

 –Cloud based Jenkins, integrated into SSO and Github repo; e.g., Continuous Deployment on AWS with AWS  (Links to an external site.)CodePipeline (Links to an external site.), Jenkins and AWS Elastic Beanstalk (Links to an external site.)

-–Additional integrations / features / capabilities for higher grade [layered security, social media integration, document repository, SFDC integration, etc..]

-–For top marks, solution should use a modern approach, e.g. serverless, etc..

-–You can choose an alternate project with instructor consent

 ## Pre-requisites Set Up:

 ### Frontend and Backend Setup: